-- 4. What is Self-Renewal System?
-Describe the important aspects of development of Internal Self Renewal Facilitators, with suitable examples.
+- 3. Discuss the important factors to be considered in the development of internal self-renewal facilitators, with suitable examples.

+- 4. Explain the concept and discuss how HRD Audit is conducted in an organization.
+Cite examples.

 - 5. Write short notes on any three of the following:

-- (a) Competency Mapping.
+- (a) 360° Appraisal

-- (b) The Coaching Process.
+- (b) Role of Trade Unions in HRD

-- (c) HRD Audit.
+- (c) HRD in Government Systems

-- (d) Knowledge Management in Organisations
+- (d) Managing Generations of Workers

-- (e) Managing Technological changes in work organisation.
+- (e) The Coaching Process

-SECTION - B
+SECTION B

-6. Read the following case carefully and answer the questions given at the end.
+6. Read the following case carefully and answer the questions given at the end:

-Microelectronics, a California-based electronics defense contractor, has enjoyed a smooth growth curve over the past five years, primarily because of favourable defense funding during the Reagan administration's build-up of U.S. military defenses.
+Microelectronics, a California-based electronics defense contractor, has enjoyed a smooth growth curve over the past five years, primarily because of favourable defense funding during the Reagan administration's build-up of US military defenses.
 Microelectronics has had numerous contracts to design and develop guidance and radar systems for military weaponry.

-Although the favourable funding cycle has enabled.
-Microelectronics to grow at a steady rate, the company is finding it increasingly difficult to keep its really good engineers.
-Based on extensive turnover analyses conducted by Ned Jackson, the human resources planning manager.
-Microelectronics' problem seems to be its inability to keep engineers beyond the "critical" five year point.
-Apparently, the probability of turnover drops dramatically after five years of service.
+Although the favourable funding cycle has enabled Microelectronics to grow at a steady rate, the company is finding it increasingly difficult to keep its really good engineers.
+Based on extensive turnover analyses conducted by Ned Jackson. the human resources planning manager, Microelectronics' problem seems to be its inability to keep engineers beyond the "critical" five year point.
+Apparently, probability of turnover drops dramatically after five years of service.
 Ned's conclusion is that Microelectronics has been essentially serving as an industry college.
 Their staffing strategy has always been to hire the best and brightest engineers from the best engineering schools in the United States.

 Ned believes that these engineers often get lost in the shuffle at the time they join the firm.
 For example, most (if not all) of the new hires must work on non-classified projects until cleared by security to join a designated major project.
 Security clearance usually takes anywhere from six to ten months.
-In the meantime the major project has started, and these young engineers frequently miss out on its design phase, considered the most creative and challenging segment of the program.
-Because of the nature of project work, new engineers often have difficulty learning the organizational culture - such as who to ask when you have a problem, what the general dos and don'ts are, and why the organization does things in a certain way.
+In the meantime the major project has started, and these young engineers frequently miss out on its design phase, considered the most creative and challenging segment of the programme.
+Because of the nature of project work, new engineers often have organizational the learning difficulty culture - such as who to ask when you have a problem, what the general dos and don'ts are, and why the organization does things in a certain way.